ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up the security group and user account

-1. As a global administrator, go to the admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) and [create a security group](https://docs.microsoft.com/office365/admin/email/create-edit-or-delete-a-security-group?view=o365-worldwide) called `EDM_DataUploaders`.
+1. As a global administrator, go to the admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) and [create a security group](https://docs.microsoft.com/office365/admin/email/create-edit-or-delete-a-security-group?view=o365-worldwide) called `EDM_DataUploaders`, and assign this group compliance administrator or Exchange Online administrator permissions.

-2. Add the user(s) who will be managing the sensitive data to the EDM_DataUploaders security group.
+2. Add the user(s) who will be managing the sensitive data to the *EDM_DataUploaders* security group.

-3. Make sure the user(s) who will be managing the sensitive data are local admins on their machines.
+3. Make sure each user who is managing the sensitive data is a local admin on the machine used for the EDM Upload Agent.

 ### Set up the EDM Upload Agent

+> [!NOTE]
-Before you begin this procedure, make sure that you are a member of the EDM_DataUploaders security group and a local admin on your machine.
+> Before you begin this procedure, make sure that you are a member of the *EDM_DataUploaders* security group and a local admin on your machine.

 1. Download and install the EDM Upload Agent at [https://go.microsoft.com/fwlink/?linkid=2088639](https://go.microsoft.com/fwlink/?linkid=2088639).